MCCD presents the inaugural Madison Excellence in Community-Based Research Award at the 2025 Public Service Reception

 MCCD Hosts Regional Sequential Intercept Mapping at JMU

 On May 14 and 15, 2024, MCCD co-hosted a Sequential Intercept Model Mapping Workshop for the Rockingham Harrisonburg Justice and Mental Health Collaboration (RHJMHC).
-The event, which was facilitated by Policy Research Associates (PRA), brought together nearly 50 representatives from dozens of regional organizations in criminal justice, mental health, housing, and social service organizations to map and create action plans for diverting individuals with mental health and substance use disorders from criminal legal system.
-The sequential intercept model provides a framework for communities to assess resources, identify gaps in services, and create priorities for change at each point in which individuals come into contact with the criminal legal system.
+The event, which was facilitated by Policy Research Associates (PRA), brought together nearly 50 representatives from dozens of regional criminal justice, mental health, housing, and social service organizations to map and create action plans for diverting individuals with mental health and substance use disorders from the criminal legal system.

 MCCD Connects Practitioners, Researchers, and Students to Learn about Recovery Court Best Practices

-The Madison Center for Community Development was excited to inaugurate this event under its new leadership, marking the first of many future initiatives aimed at advancing community-focused solutions.
+The Madison Center for Community Development was excited host this inaugural event, marking the first of many future initiatives aimed at advancing community-focused solutions.